Paras248/CodeClause-sentiment-analysis/README.md

 # sentiment-analysis

+- [Live Demo: Sentiment analysis](https://paras248-web-sentiment-analysis.netlify.app) - It will take time to get response because the backend is hosted on free tiers.

 - first check whether node and npm exists using this command node -v and npm -v if not then install node and install npm using command npm i npm -g.

 - ### For backend: